The navy suit holds a singularly iconic status in the vast tapestry of menswear.

 You can think of your navy suit as a blank canvas on which you can layer other colors.
 That’s why most shirt colors work exceptionally well with navy.

-Bombastic and vibrant ties can definitely level up the style stakes when matched with a navy suit.
+On the other hand, bold, vibrant tie colors can definitely level up the style stakes when matched with a navy suit.

-It’s always a good idea to wear a pocket square that’s contrasting with your tie in color and patterns.
-For example, choose a pocket square with patterns if you’re wearing a solid tie.
+It’s always a good idea to wear a pocket square that contrasts with your tie in color and patterns.

 In a hurry?
 Here’s a brief video guide to help you find the right shirt and tie colors for your navy suit: